(Disclosure: Some of the links below may be affiliate links)

 Your cash is directly available, so you should count it towards your FI net worth.
 Nevertheless, you should know that your cash will lose value over time due to inflation.
 The money will not decrease, but what you can buy with it will decrease.
 This is important because if you want to reach FI with only cash, you must save a large amount of money.

 As a side note, inflation is not only related to cash!
 Your FI number will increase with inflation.
 That is why you should not have all your net worth in cash.

-The next kind of assets is your invested money.
-I am talking here about available investment account.
+I talk here about available investment accounts.
 We are not yet talking about money invested in retirement accounts.
 This should be mainly your broker account.
-But some people are also having online investment accounts such as peer-to-peer lending or real estate crowd investing.
+But some people also have online investment accounts such as peer-to-peer lending or real estate crowd investing.

 If you are serious about retirement, you should probably have some money in retirement accounts.
 This money is quite similar to your investment accounts.